foo290/Campus-Guide/README.md

 ```

 ## Description
-Campus guide is the software for college management software which i build for my college minor project.
+Campus guide is a college management software which i build for my college minor project.
 It has admin, Student and faculty members login system and each member is specified by their respectivve rights.
 * Like for Admin has the full control over the system.
 * Faculty members can fill the attendance of the students of assigned branches and can upload the study material.
 * Students can access their profile and check their attendance of diffrent subjects and know how many classes they have to take to compennciate the minimum attndance criteria.